ayanworks/message-pickup-repository/docs/message-pickup-repository-client.md

 ---

-### `messageReceived(callback)`
+### `messagesReceived(callback)`

-Registers a callback to handle `messageReceive` events from the WebSocket server.
+Registers a callback to handle `messagesReceived` events from the WebSocket server.
 This method will be primarily used to receive new messages that are published by the server.

 - **Parameters**: